 We are lucky enough to have along a special guest and wildflower expert, Greg Lief!
 He will be sharing his wildflower knowledge as we hike, helping to add more context to our understanding of the trail and surrounding area.
 His website, OregonWildflowers.org, has been a wonderful community resource on wildflowers for the past 15 years!

-This trail is an extremely popular destination on Mt Hood.
-This hike will give us a chance to gather first hand experience of the hike itself to pass along to trail users as well as talk about site logistics when volunteering.
+This trail is an extremely popular destination in the Mount Hood National Forest and will be offered as a site for Trail Ambassadors from late May to Labor Day.
+This hike will give us a chance to assess the trailhead as well as gather first hand experience of the hike and surrounding lands to pass along to trail users.

 What to expect: